Jyffe/OpenTIKU/opentiku-firealarm-integration/README.md

-# SA POC Firealarm Integration Service
+# Open TIKU Firealarm Integration Service

-Demonstrates how to integrate external subsystems, firealarm subsystem in this case, with the SA POC.
+Demonstrates how to integrate external subsystems, firealarm subsystem in this case, with the Open TIKU.

 See [Open TIKU Wiki](https://github.com/Jyffe/OpenTIKU/wiki) for more details.